 - History of physical or sexual abuse or exposure to violence or bullying

-- A substance use disorder
+- A substance use disorder, such as drugs, tobacco, or alcohol

 - Access to means, such as firearms or medications